 Looking for Psychedelic Therapy in Colorado?
 Changa Institute

-This guide breaks down what psychedelic therapy Colorado actually looks like today, how it differs from psychedelic retreats, and where professional guidance—such as training and facilitation associated with Changa Institute—fits into the picture.
+This manual explains what modern Colorado psychedelic therapy entails, how it varies from psychedelic retreats, and how professional assistance—like the training and facilitation provided by Changa Institute—fits into the picture.

 What Does Psychedelic Therapy Mean in Colorado?